tpoisot/one-o-eight-syntax/README.md

 # One-O-Eight

-One-O-Eight is a mutli-schemes syntax.
+One-O-Eight is a multi-schemes syntax.
 It comes with two backgrounds (white on black or black on white), and (as of now) three foreground schemes: *Bright*, *Viridis*, and *Calm*.
 All schemes are based on five colours; the name one-o-eight comes from 108°, the internal angles in a pentagon.